FrancesCoronel/personal-website-v3/site/content/posts/2019-01-26-tech-intersections.md

 ![Leveling Up](https://i.imgur.com/fZVWEIo.jpg)

+> Adrianna Valdivia, Juanita Dion, Ei-Nyung Choi, Maira Benjamin

-> It was nice to see Ei-Nyung who also works at Slack talking about her career path.
+- It was nice to see Ei-Nyung who also works at Slack talking about her career path.
+- diversity is important
+- try to get mentors with different skill sets
+- being an engineer is more about how you make people feel and your core principles
+  - "I've learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel" - Maya Angelou
+- leverage open source projects
+- career is not always a straight line
+- smalller conferences/meetups - easier to network
+  - smaller events means less pressure
+- sit at the end of the table
+- raise your seat
+- sit up high
+- ask for 30% more than what you want
+- whoever speaks first usually loses

 ## Social Impact: The Road Less Traveled...